chatwoot/docs/docs/contributing-guide/environment-setup/make.md

 ## Run database seed

-Apply necessary database seed to your development environment by running the following command:
+Load some seed data to your development environment for testing by running the following command:
 ```
 make db_seed
 ```